"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Threats to Validity

 While we performed a thorough literature review, there may be additional team culture factors that have an impact on team productivity that we did not include in our survey.
 Our findings are not meant to be an exhaustive list but to rather highlight some of the team culture factors that \textit{are} constructive when modeling team productivity.

-The first iteration of qualitative analysis coding was done by a single author, however afterward the codes were reviewed by the other authors, and any responses the first author was unsure of were decided with discussion with another author.
+The first iteration of qualitative analysis coding was done by a single author, but were later reviewed by the other authors, and any responses the first author was unsure of were decided with discussion with another author.

-The response variables for the model, change in team productivity, was coded in the survey as a 5-point Likert scale.
+The response variable for the model, change in team productivity, was coded in the survey as a 5-point Likert scale.
 However, for the sake of the data analysis, it was coded numerical values from -2 to 2.
 Since Likert scales are ordinal categorical scales, there has been a debate within the statistics community about whether it is appropriate to code them as numerical values~\cite{carifio08}.
-However, the consensus is that it is appropriate if the Likert scale has at least five levels, and the sample is small with the appropriate distribution and variance~\cite{norman10}.
-It has also been suggested that higher p-values be used with Likert scores \cite{carifio08}, so all p-values have been included in our model so readers can decipher results with both a standard p-value of $\alpha=0.05$ or a smaller one.
+Norman stated that ``parametric statistics can be used with Likert data''~\cite{norman10}, even when the sample sizes are small and the distributions are non-normal.
+It has also been suggested that higher p-values be used with Likert scores \cite{carifio08}, so all p-values have been included in our model so readers can interpret results with both a standard p-value of $\alpha=0.05$ or a smaller one.

 \textbf{Internal Validity.} Due to the nature of surveys, there is a chance some participants found certain survey questions to be ambiguous, confusing, or unclear.
-This means participants could misunderstand what we're asking about and respond in a way that doesn't align with what we mean to ask.
-To help prevent this possibility, we performed a small pilot study to the first 200 participants, which included a question at the end of the survey asking about whether there were any ambiguous or unclear questions or other aspects of the survey.
+This means participants could misunderstand what we're asking about and respond in a way that does not align with what we meant to ask.
+To help prevent this possibility, we performed a small pilot study with the first 200 participants, which included a question at the end of the survey asking about whether there were any ambiguous or unclear questions or other aspects of the survey.

 Since the survey responses were anonymous, there is a possibility that participants took the survey multiple times.